linode/docs/docs/products/databases/managed-databases/guides/upscale-database/index.md

 {{< content "dbass-eos" >}}

 You can upscale database clusters to adapt them to your needs.
-Upscaling works only within the already selected instance type; if your cluster uses Shared CPU, you can only select an upscaled Shared CPU plan.
 Clusters can’t be downscaled.

 {{< note type="alert" >}}
 This operation causes downtime for the resized node clusters.